truedigital/frontend/README.md

 ## Contributing

 If you wish to contribute to True Digtial's Frontend, please ensure that you are posting things in the proper areas, and that you are following our coding standards/style.

-If you **find a bug**, **have an idea** or just simply **want to ask a question**, then please use the [Issues](http://github.com/truedigital/frontend/issues) tab.
+Check out our [contributing guidelines](https://github.com/truedigital/frontend/blob/develop/CONTRIBUTING.md) for a more detailed overview on how to contribute.

 ## Changelog